confirm/mopidy-pummeluff/README.rst

 - RFID tags (``ISO 14443A`` & ``Mifare`` should work, `14443A tags on AliExpress <https://www.aliexpress.com/wholesale?SearchText=14443A+lot>`_ for approx. *0.4 USD* per tag)
 - Female dupont jumper wires (`female dupont jumper cables on AliExpress <https://www.aliexpress.com/wholesale?SearchText=dupont>`_ for approx. *1 USD*)

-Optionally you can also add two buttons to the RPi, which can be used for power & playback control:

-- Two momentary push buttons (`momentary push buttons on AliExpress <https://www.aliexpress.com/wholesale?SearchText=momentary+push+button>`_ for approx. *USD 1-2*)

 Pummeluff also supports a status LED, which lights up when Pummeluff (i.e. Mopidy) is running.
 You can go with a separate LED, just make sure it can handle 3.3V or add a resistor.
 There are also push buttons with integrated LED's available, for example `these 5V momentary push buttons on AliExpress <https://www.aliexpress.com/item/16mm-Metal-brass-Push-Button-Switch-flat-round-illumination-ring-Latching-1NO-1NC-Car-press-button/32676526568.html>`_.

 .. note::